-Trane now has more than 15 years experience in the successful use of packaged rooftop equipment without hot gas bypass in commercial comfort-cooling applications.
-To prevent evaporator freeze-up, our equipment typically includes Trane® FrostatTM coil frost protection.
+Trane has more than 15 years experience in the successful use of rooftop equipment without hot gas bypass in commercial comfort-cooling applications.
+To prevent evaporator freeze-up, TWE AHUs include a Trane Frostat[TM] coil frost protection.
+If the system is used with a non-TWE AHU, a Trane Frostat should be field installed.

-Like hot gas bypass, the Frostat system protects the coil from freezing, but it does so by turning off compressors at the Frostat sensor detects the conditions suitable for evaporator coil frosting.
+Like hot gas bypass, the Frostat system protects the coil from freezing, but it does so by turning off compressors when the Frostat sensor detects the conditions suitable for evaporator coil frosting.
 The compressor is released to operate when the coil temperature rises a few degrees above the frost threshold.
 The Frostat control strategy reduces the overall energy consumption of the system while maintaining system control.
+This method is often sufficient for standard comfort cooling.